nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 ## Purpose

 As far as I can tell, by-name parameters are syntactic sugar for no-arg closure parameters (I *think* these are actually called [thunks](http://en.wikipedia.org/wiki/Thunk_(functional_programming\))).
-For example, take the following higher-order function:
+Take the following higher-order function, for example:
 ```scala
 // Prints the value returned by the specified closure.
 def printInt(f: () => Int) {println(f())}